JetBrains/resharper-fsharp/README.md

 `master` is currently the main development branch, and builds from this branch are bundled with nightly Rider builds available via [JetBrains Toolbox App](https://www.jetbrains.com/toolbox/app/).
 When preparing a release or EAP build, changes are cherry-picked to the corresponding release branch like `wave10-rider-release`.

-The project usually depends on nightly SDK builds, but a specific SDK version can be referenced in [rider-fsharp/build.gradle](rider-fsharp/build.gradle) and [ReSharper.FSharp/Directory.Build.props](ReSharper.FSharp/Directory.Build.props) if necessary.
+By default, the project depends on nightly SDK builds, but a specific SDK version can be referenced in [rider-fsharp/build.gradle](rider-fsharp/build.gradle) and [ReSharper.FSharp/Directory.Build.props](ReSharper.FSharp/Directory.Build.props) if necessary.

+To update to the latest backend SDK, run *Tools | NuGet | NuGet Restore* in Rider.

+To update to the latest frontend SDK, run the `intellij/updateFrontendSdk` Gradle task in IntelliJ IDEA, or run `$ rider-fsharp/gradlew updateFrontendSdk` from the Gradle command line.

 To debug the backend, attach to the ReSharper.Host process launched via the `runIde` Gradle task.
 To debug the frontend, start the `runIde` task in Debug mode.

 ## Known issues

+As soon as you build the backend for the first time, Rider will show false red code warnings across the backend's F# projects.
+This is due to a bug in Rider waiting to be fixed ([RIDER-11392](https://youtrack.jetbrains.com/issue/RIDER-11392)).
+As a workaround, you can unload all projects in `ReSharper.FSharp.sln`, and then reload them.

 Rider's JVM-based frontend and .NET-based backend communicate using RdProtocol with APIs available on both sides.
 For backend-frontend communication in plugins, RdProtocol should be used as well.
 However, it's not currently possible to extend the protocol from a plugin (watch [RIDER-4217](https://youtrack.jetbrains.com/issue/RIDER-4217) for updates): this should be done directly in Rider code.
 Some extensions needed for the F# plugin are already available, and if you need further protocol extensions before [RIDER-4217](https://youtrack.jetbrains.com/issue/RIDER-4217) is implemented, please [raise an issue](https://youtrack.jetbrains.com/issues/RIDER#newissue=25-1770938).

-Gradle downloads the latest frontend SDK as soon as it becomes available and keeps it in cache.
-However, using the Gradle cache directory results in exceeding the .NET assembly loader's path length limit, which prevents loading some ReSharper.Host assemblies.
-As a workaround, when IntelliJ SDK is set to Rider, you can copy the SDK to the project's `build` directory.
-Assuming that the resulting path is shorter than the path to the Gradle cache, doing so will fix assembly loading.
-This workaround, however, prevents Rider SDK from being updated automatically by Gradle.
-For details, see [gradle-intellij-plugin#234](https://github.com/JetBrains/gradle-intellij-plugin/issues/234).

 ## Roadmap